deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 ## Shared vs isolated security

-Layer Zero brought the concept of shared security to crosschain communication, where each DApp can configure their own verifier set and their requirements.
+LayerZero brought the concept of shared security to crosschain communication, where each DApp can configure their own verifier set and their requirements.
 This allows for scaling up the security budget when the App grows and change partners who are trusted in a modular way.
 However it also introduces a new risk of centralization and requires a lot more effort in monitoring to see if the configured DVNs are non-malicious from the side of the DeFi community as in contrast with bridges that are shared between many DApps.

-## Risk through Layer Zero Labs
+## Risk through LayerZero Labs

-Layer Zero Labs manages the default verifier set, which is used by default when an app has no verifier configured.
-If Layer Zero Labs were to be compromised, the default verifier set could be compromised as well, leading to attacks on all DApps that use the default verifier set.
+LayerZero Labs manages the default verifier set, which is used by default when an app has no verifier configured.
+If LayerZero Labs were to be compromised, the default verifier set could be compromised as well, leading to attacks on all DApps that use the default verifier set.

 ## Closing remarks

-Layer Zero is a powerful tool for crosschain communication, but it also splits centralization risk into each app.
+LayerZero is a powerful tool for crosschain communication, but it also splits centralization risk into each app.
 It is important to be aware of these risks and to take appropriate measures to mitigate them.
-We hope this article has helped you understand the risks of centralization in Layer Zero and the importance of taking appropriate measures to mitigate them.
+We hope this article has helped you understand the risks of centralization in LayerZero and the importance of taking appropriate measures to mitigate them.

 ## Disclaimer